csswizardry/csswizardry.github.com/_posts/2017-05-10-writing-tidy-code.md

 Yes, it was.

-By turning on invisibles, we’ve immediately seen what a hidden mess our code was—mixtures of tabs and spaces, and a bunch of tailing spaces.
+By turning on invisibles, we’ve immediately seen what a hidden mess our code was—mixtures of tabs and spaces, and a bunch of trailing spaces.

 So many times I have opened a file that superficially seems tidy only to find that it’s a real mess of poor and inconsistent formatting.
 Turn on invisibles